Skip to main content

 • Class Function: Use a custom function to handle the event.

-2. Action Bound to Event: In the list of available events, you will notice a purple bullet explorer displayed on the left side of events that have already been configured (if any).
+2. Action Bound to Event: In the list of available events, you will notice a purple bullet displayed on the left side of events that have already been configured (if any).

 1. Configure Event Properties: Complete the remaining steps specific to each action type, as detailed in the respective sections within the Configuring Events section.